rockset/rockset-go-client/README.md

 ### Go VCR

-Some tests use [Go VCR](https://github.com/seborama/govcr), and they will use a cassette (recorded response) by default, so if you want to re-record a cassette, set the environment variable `VCR_MODE` to `record`.
+Most tests use [Go VCR](https://github.com/seborama/govcr), and they will use a cassette (recorded response) by default, so if you want to re-record a cassette, set the environment variable `VCR_MODE` to `record`.

+The VCR tracks ignore the patch version of the client version, so when the OpenAPI spec is updated you have to re-record the VCR cassettes.

 ### Code Coverage